SquareBracketAssociates/booklet-CountryTutorial/Chapters/CountriesExamples.md

 ### Loading an XML Parser
 So far it was fun but too manual.
 We will use an XML parser.
-In addition we will represent each country as an object that we can manipulate later.
+In addition, we will represent each country as an object that we can manipulate later.

 Check if the XMLParser is loaded in your image.
-Else you can load the XML parser available at `https://github.com/pharo-contributions/XML-XMLParser`
+Else you can load the XML parser available at `https://github.com/pharo-contributions/XML-XMLParser`.

 ```
 Metacello new